rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 ('Some Name', 10)
 ```

-The name of the composite type doesnt matter.
+The name of the composite type doesn't matter.
 It is only about the correct types in the correct order.